- What are WooCommerce Forms?

 A customer testimonial is a recommendation from a happy customer that validates the worth of a product or service.
 Customer testimonials can often be seen as influencer marketing that uses endorsements and product mentions from people with a large social following.

 Customer testimonials are the most effective marketing tools available.
-Prospective customers are far more likely to trust you and buy your product if previous customers recommend it to them.
+Prospective customers are far more likely to trust you and buy your product if previous customers recommend it.
 With the help of testimonial forms, you can collect feedback, reviews, and social proof and share them with your audience via social media, your website, or email blasts.

 And now, let’s dive into an essential part of an eCommerce business that will decide the fate of purchasing → the Checkout Form.